 The Field Guides of eBMS want to be useful to identify butterflies in the field in an easy and simple way.
-The butterfly species are organised by families and genus and there are symbols identifying useful characteristics to identify butterflies species easily.
-We created many different Field Guides for countries, regions or areas.
+The butterfly species are organised by families and genus and there are symbols identifying useful characteristics to identify butterfly species easily.
+We created many different Field Guides for countries, regions, or areas.

 Go to the page Field Guides on the menu to see the different Field Guides.